Veterans Entrepreneurship Boot Camp

 Learn basics of Microsoft Office and Google Docs & SkyDrive

 Microsoft Office tools like Word, Excel and PowerPoint are critical for most businesses.
 Participants will learn basics of using the most popular Microsoft Office applications.
-Participants will also learn how to use SkyDrive and Google Docs to work collaboratively and also publish documents on the internet.
+Participants will also learn how to use SkyDrive and Google Drive to work collaboratively and also publish documents on the internet.

 Know how to register a domain name and set up web hosting